rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 ## Overview

-> Tip: Click "**On this page**" to view the table of contents and jump to any section.
+> Tip: Click "**On this page**" to view the table of contents and jump to any section you want.

-Here's a quick overview of the technologies powering my blog:
+Here's a brief overview of the technology stack:

 - Frontend:
   - Core: Astro.js, Svelte, Tailwind CSS, TypeScript